NurOS-Linux/wallpapers/README.md

 # NurOS Wallpapers Pack
 Exclusive wallpapers for our GNU/Linux NurOS distribution.
-Created by @AnmiTaliDev
+Created by @AnmiTaliDev and @GoldenVadim